-If the company is doing well and your manager isn’t too stressed but a convenient time to ask for a raise isn’t coming up, reflect on your recent accomplishments.
+If the company and your relationship with your manager are going well, but otherwise convenient timing is not approaching, reflect on your recent accomplishments.
 Have you just reached an impressive milestone or fulfilled an important goal?
 This could be a good time to ask for a raise.

-Be sure to document the details of the specific accomplishment(s) you’ll reference in your conversation about a raise.
+Be sure to document the details of the specific accomplishment(s) you will reference in your conversation about a raise.
 Even though your manager may be aware of your work broadly, they may not be up to date on precisely how impressive it was.

-On each salary trend page, you’ll see a figure that is ‘most reported’ (see note below).
+On each salary trend page, you will see a figure that is "most reported" (see note below).
 Your education, experience and other factors will influence how your pay rate compares to that figure.

 By learning about the trend for your job title and your city, you will have a foundation for understanding the monetary value of your work.
 From there, take the following steps:

-- Compare what you’re currently being paid to the trends you find.
-Where you fall within that range may affect the increase in pay that you ask for.
+Compare what you are currently being paid to the trends you find.
+Where you fall within that range may affect the increase in pay that you request.

-- Consider your education, years of experience, years you’ve worked for your current employer and any specialised skills or attributes you bring to the table.
+Consider your education, years of experience, years you have worked for your current employer and any specialized skills or attributes you bring to the table.
 These all add value by increasing your ability to perform the job.
 Ideally, your employer would take them into account when determining your compensation.

-- Make a list of your accomplishments, taking note of which ones added the most value to the organisation.
+Make a list of your accomplishments, taking note of which ones added the most value to the organization.
 When possible, use numbers to illustrate an accomplishment.
-For example, “Launched a rebranded company website, which resulted in 20 percent month over month increase in site visits last quarter.”
+For example, “Launched a rebranded company website, which resulted in a 20-percent month-over-month increase in site visits last quarter.”

-- Identify a salary range or percentage increase in pay that you’d be happy with.
+Identify a salary range or percentage increase in pay that you would be happy with.
 Note that 3 percent is considered an average or even generous pay increase.
 That shouldn’t necessarily deter you from asking for more if you believe your current pay is significantly out of alignment with what you could earn but it can give you an idea of where to start.

-It’s ideal to ask for a raise in person and in private.
-If you’re not in the same location as your manager, have the conversation over a video call, if possible.
+Ideally, you will be able to meet privately to ask for your raise in person.
+If you are not in the same location as your manager, have the conversation over a video call, if possible.

 Do not ask for a raise without setting an appointment on the calendar first.
 The best setting is a room with a closed door.
-Don’t discuss it in workplace common areas such as a kitchen or hallway.
-If you can avoid it, don’t ask for a raise in an email.
+Do not discuss it in workplace common areas such as a kitchen or hallway.
+If you can avoid it, do not ask for a raise in an email.

-In either case, it’s good to let your manager know that you plan to discuss compensation in this meeting.
-Here are some lines you can use in the meeting description or in an email.
+In either case, it is good to let your manager know that you plan to discuss compensation in this meeting.
+Here are some lines you can use in the meeting description or an email.

 You should approach asking for a raise with the same level of seriousness you would have for a job interview or an important presentation and you should dress accordingly.
 Even if your workplace has a relaxed dress code, consider dressing slightly more formally for this meeting.
 Your appearance can convey to your manager that you understand the significance of the conversation.

-Before your meeting, you should prepare what you’re going to say to get a raise.
-Below, we’ve listed some guidelines and an example script.
+Before your meeting, you should prepare what you are going to say to get a raise.
+Below, we have listed some guidelines and an example script.

-As you’re preparing, it may be helpful to recognise that feelings of fear and anxiety are natural when discussing money.
+As you are preparing, it may be helpful to recognise that feelings of fear and anxiety are natural when discussing money.
 Writing and practicing a script is one way to manage those feelings.
-If you rehearse it enough, you’ll be able to stick to it even when you’re nervous.
+If you rehearse it enough, you will be able to stick to it even when you’re nervous.
 Throughout your script, focus on the professional rather than personal reasons why you deserve this raise.

 Begin your conversation by clearly stating the purpose of the meeting.
 You may consider opening lines such as:

 If your manager is open to the conversation from there, follow up with specifics.
-Tell them the increase or salary figure you’d like, cite the research you’ve done to arrive at that number and close with examples of your work that justify a raise.
+Tell them the increase or salary figure you would like, cite the research you have done to arrive at that number and close with examples of your work that justify a raise.
 When you give an example of your work include a metric that makes the value clear.
 Here are some examples of accomplishments backed by metrics:

-- “Over the last few months, I planned and then executed our largest client event to date.
-Attendee feedback significantly surpassed last year’s event satisfaction scores, averaging 8 out of 10.
+“Over the last few months, I planned and then executed our largest client event to date.
+Attendee feedback significantly surpassed last year’s event satisfaction scores, averaging eight out of 10.
 Lead generation is also up 10 percent since last year.”

 Thank you for taking the time to meet with me today.
-In my current role, I’m excited to keep working towards key company goals and grow my personal responsibilities.
-As a result, I’d like to discuss my salary.
+In my current role, I am excited to keep working towards key company goals and grow my personal responsibilities.
+As a result, I would like to discuss my salary.

-Based on the research I’ve done, which includes looking at averages for my job title in this metro area and considering my tenure here, my years of experience and skill set, a salary increase of X percent is appropriate.
+Based on the research I have done, which includes looking at averages for my job title in this metro area and considering my tenure here, my years of experience and skill set, a salary increase of X percent is appropriate.

-In the time since my last salary adjustment, I’ve worked on several initiatives that have added significant value to the company.
+In the time since my last salary adjustment, I have worked on several initiatives that have added significant value to the company.
 For instance, in the last few months, I [insert an example of your most impressive accomplishment.]
 These achievements have made me ready for a raise.

 Does that sound fair?

-Pro-tip: Throughout your pitch, avoid words that could undercut your position such as believe, feel, think, just, only, might.
+Pro-tip: Throughout your pitch, avoid words that could undercut your position, like stating that you believe, feel, think. just, only or might deserve this raise.
 These words can make it seem that you are not feeling confident or sure.
-And if you convey uncertainty, your manager may become uncertain too.
+If you convey uncertainty, your manager may become uncertain too.
 Go into this conversation knowing that you deserve a raise and communicate your confidence with strong words that leave little room for negotiation.

-If you’ve asked for a raise at a good time and given evidence that you deserve to be paid more, you should expect your manager to give your request careful consideration.
+If you have asked for a raise at a good time and given evidence that you deserve to be paid more, you should expect your manager to give your request careful consideration.

 You can expect them to ask you follow-up questions such as inquiring about the details of your recent accomplishments or the salary research you’ve done.

 You can also expect there to be some negotiation.
 Listen carefully to how your manager responds to your request.
-If you feel intimidated at any point, return back to your evidence to strengthen your case.
-Ask your own questions to understand where they’re coming from.
-Phrases such as “Can you tell me more about…?” and “What I’m hearing…” can create space in the conversation for more understanding.
-Here’s an example of how a conversation may unfold.
+If you feel intimidated at any point, return to your evidence to strengthen your case.
+Ask your own questions to understand where they are coming from.
+Phrases that begin like, “Can you tell me more about—?” and “What I am hearing is—” can create space in the conversation for more understanding.
+Here’s an example of how a conversation may unfold:

 Manager: Thank you for that overview.
-While I agree that you’ve contributed a great deal to the company, a raise of X percent may not be possible at this time.
+While I agree that you have contributed a great deal to the company, a raise of X percent may not be possible at this time.

-Employee: From my research, I’ve learned that X percent is a reasonable increase and in line with what I have contributed.
+Employee: From my research, I have learned that X percent is a reasonable increase and in line with what I have contributed.
 Can you tell me more about why that increase isn’t possible today?

-Manager: That amount is not something I have in the budget right now but it’s something I could make a case for in the future.
+Manager: That amount is not something I have in the budget right now but it is something I could make a case for in the future.

 Employee: That makes sense.
-What I’m hearing is that you agree that my receiving a raise is appropriate but maybe not right now.
+What I am hearing is that you agree that my receiving a raise is appropriate but maybe not right now.
 How can I help you make that case in the near future?

-If a raise doesn’t seem possible at this time, you may consider asking about other elements of your compensation such as variable pay or flexible hours.
+If a raise does not seem possible at this time, you may consider asking about other elements of your compensation such as variable pay or flexible hours.

 Regardless of how the conversation went, end by thanking your manager for their time.
 Later that day or the next, send them a follow-up email that recaps your reasons for asking for a raise and include a summary of the conversation you had.

 If your manager needs to ask someone else about your raise, this email will make it easier for them to have a conversation on your behalf.
-If they rejected your request for a raise, this email can serve as a record of the conversation.
+If they reject your request, this email can serve as a record of the conversation.
 You may decide to request a raise again at a later date and you can reference this email at that point.

-If you feel you are not being compensated fairly and aren’t making progress with your current employer, it may be time to look for a new job.
+If you feel you are not being compensated fairly and are not making progress with your current employer, it may be time to look for a new job.
 On Indeed, you can research employers and see how they are rated for compensation, benefits and job security, advancement among other factors.